opera22/flask-auth/README.md

 }
 ```

-This step returns nothing to the user except a 200 Successful status.
+This step returns nothing to the user except a 200 Successful status, assuming the username is available (UNIQUE constraint on the Users table).
 A user is created in the Users table.

 Next, the user logs in with those same credentials at the `/login` route:
 ```json